KieronH90/KieronH90.github.io/_posts/2025-07-29-Research methods and professional practise.md

 ![My logo](/assets/images/ResearchMethodsandProfessionalPractice/CollaborativediscussionValentinaresponse.png)

-## Task 3 - Literature Review Outline
+## Task 3 - Literature Review Overview

 In this task, we were asked to create an outline for the approach we plan to take when writing our literature review later in the module.
 The plan and structure that I formulated is as follows: